Divorce can be expensive, but our Family Law Team shares some ways you may be able to cut back on the cost of divorce.

 Have a Question About Divorce?

-Schedule a free consultation with one of our family law attorneys when you call 303-688-0944.
+Schedule a free case assessment with one of our family law attorneys when you call 303-688-0944.
 You can also schedule online when you click here.

 Our Family Law Team receives a lot of questions about whether filing for and finalizing a divorce is expensive.
 That’s a legitimate question.
 But the truth of the matter is, it is impossible for us to tell you exactly how much a divorce is going to cost.
 The cost of divorce depends on a variety of factors specific to each case, including: